nikola-the-dev/rating-automator/README.md

 ## How to use

-As it mentioned above you can set path to analytics file as an argument:
+You can set path to analytics file as an argument:
 ```
 python project.py analytics.csv
 ```